Error-driven Input Modulation: Solving the Credit Assignment Problem without a Backward Pass: Background and related work

-The backpropagation algorithm \cite{Rumelhart} relies on a forward and a backward pass.
-During the forward pass, the input signal is propagated from the input layer to the output layer, where the error is computed by comparing with the target.
-During the backward pass, the error flows from the top layers to the bottom layers through the same weights used in the feedforward pathway.
-For each synapse the gradient of the error - and the associated synaptic update - is computed through recursive application of the chain rule. \\ Alternative training principles have been proposed to relax the constraint of symmetric weights.
-Previous works have shown that effective learning in neural networks can be achieved also when the error is backpropagated through connections that share only the sign and not the magnitude with the feedforward weights (\textit{sign symmetry} algorithm) \cite{liao2016signsymmetry,xiao2018biologicallyplausible} or through random fixed connections (\textit{feedback-alignment} algorithm, FA) \cite{Lillicrap}.
+Alternative training principles have been proposed to relax the constraint of symmetric weights.
+Effective learning in neural networks can be achieved also when the error is backpropagated through connections that share only the sign and not the magnitude with the feedforward weights (\textit{sign symmetry} algorithm) \cite{liao2016signsymmetry,xiao2018biologicallyplausible} or through random fixed connections (\textit{feedback-alignment} algorithm, FA) \cite{Lillicrap}.
 In the latter, the feedback provided by the random matrices is able to deliver useful modulatory information for learning since the forward connections are driven to align with the fixed feedback matrices.
-As an extension to FA, the \textit{direct feedback alignment} approach (DFA) shows that useful learning information can be propagated directly from the output layer to each hidden unit through random connectivity matrices \cite{Nokland}.
+As an extension to FA, the \textit{direct feedback alignment} approach (DFA) shows that useful learning information can be propagated directly from the output layer to each hidden unit through random connectivity matrices \cite{Nokland,refinetti}.
 In a similar vein, \cite{Akrout2019DeepLW} builds on FA and introduces the \textit{weight mirror} neural circuit.
-Such approach adjusts the initially random feedback weights of FA to improve their agreement with the forward connections, yielding to an improved performance compared to FA.
+This approach adjusts the initially random feedback weights of FA to improve their agreement with the forward connections, yielding improved performance compared to FA.

 These biologically inspired training schemes achieve performance close to BP in many pattern recognition tasks without incurring in the \textit{weight transport} problem.
 However, they do not tackle the issues of non-locality, freezing of neural activity and update locking.